 TIP #2: There are some great restaurants in the area.
 The Tap and Barrel, Pier 7 and Pinnacle Hotel‘s The Lobby Restaurant are all right there by Shipbuilders’ Square.
 There are other fabulous places to eat just across the street at the bottom of Lonsdale Avenue too.
 Click North Vancouver Restaurants for a list of establishments.

-TIP #3: You don’t have to be gay, lesbian, queer, transgendered, two-spirited or queer to have fun at Pride at the Pier, just like you don’t have to be from the LGBTQ community to enjoy Vancouver’s much larger Pride Parade & Festival on the following weekend.
+TIP #3: You don’t have to be gay, lesbian, queer, transgendered, two-spirited or queer to have fun at Pride at the Pier, just like you don’t have to be from the 2SLGBTQIA+ community to enjoy Vancouver’s much larger Pride Parade & Festival on the same weekend.
 It’s an inclusive event that’s open to everyone.

 TIP #4: While in the area, explore Lonsdale Quay and check out its public market.
 It closes at around 7:00 pm though, so go earlier than later.